Alumni Spotlight: Wendy White MBA 94

-Her powerful resume includes 12 years as a military intelligence officer with the U.S. Army and more than two decades leading marketing technology teams at CenturyLink, Intel, Microsoft, Motorola and more.
+Her resume includes 12 years as a military intelligence officer with the U.S. Army and more than two decades leading marketing technology teams at CenturyLink, Intel, Microsoft, Motorola and more.
 On International Women’s Day this year, Egencia—the business travel platform from Expedia Group—named her its vice president of marketing, tasked with leading all global marketing functions for the rapidly growing company.

 What led you to get an MBA?

 After being on active duty during the Golf War, I was at a crossroads: continue with military service or take a right turn into the corporate world.
 I decided an MBA would prepare me for either choice—and ultimately I fell in love with business.

 What does being a collaborative leader mean to you?

 No matter how smart or skilled, no single leader can make the impact of a team that is highly aligned around a vision and a mission.
 A leader helps create and carry the vison and sets the tone for how the team executes together.